How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis

-\textbf{Individual vs.\ Intersectional FIFs.} Now, we aim to understand the importance of intersectional FIFs over individual FIFs.
-We consider COMPAS dataset with race = \{Caucasian, non-Caucasian\} as the sensitive feature, and a logistic regression classifier to predict whether a person will re-offend crimes within the next two years.
-Since the classifier only optimizes training error, it demonstrates statistical parity as $ 0.17 $, which means a non-Caucasian has $ 0.17 $ higher probability of re-offending crimes than a Caucasian.
-Next, we investigate the source of bias and present individual FIFs in Figure~\ref{fig:individual_fifs}, and both individual and intersectional FIFs in Figure~\ref{fig:individual_and_intersectional_fifs}.
-In both figures, we show top seven influential FIFs sorted by absolute values, followed by residual higher-order FIFs.
-In Figure~\ref{fig:individual_fifs}, `priors count' of an individual is dominating in increasing statistical parity (FIF $ = 0.12 $).
-Other non-sensitive features appear to have almost zero FIFs.
-However, the sum of second-order influences of all features increases statistical parity by $ 0.06 $, denoting that the data is highly correlated and presenting only individual FIFs does not trace the true sources of bias.
+\paragraph{Individual vs.\ Intersectional FIFs.} Now, we aim to understand the importance of intersectional FIFs over individual FIFs in Figure~\ref{fig:fif_illustration_compas}.
+We consider COMPAS dataset with race $ \in $ \{Caucasian, non-Caucasian\} as the sensitive feature, and a logistic regression classifier to predict whether a person will re-offend crimes within the next two years.
+Since the classifier only optimizes training error, it demonstrates statistical parity of $ 0.174 $, i.e. it suggests that a non-Caucasian has $ 0.174 $ higher probability of re-offending crimes than a Caucasian.
+Next, we investigate the sources of bias and present individual FIFs in Figure~\ref{fig:individual_fifs}, and both individual and intersectional FIFs in Figure~\ref{fig:intersectional_fifs}.
+In both figures, we present influential features and their FIFs in the descending order of absolute values.
+According to {\framework}, the priors count (FIF $ = 0.1 $) dominates in increasing statistical parity\textemdash between Caucasian and non-Caucasian, their prior count demonstrates the maximum difference in the scaled variance of positive prediction.
+Other non-sensitive features have almost zero FIFs.
+However, in Figure~\ref{fig:individual_fifs}, higher-order FIFs ($ \lambda > 1 $) increases statistical parity by $ 0.031 $, denoting that the data is correlated and presenting only individual FIFs is not sufficient for understanding the sources of bias.